syncfusion/blazor-docs/src/charts/sparkline/appearance.md

 ![Sparkline with padding](/images/Appearance/Padding.png)

-## Sparkline area customization
+## Background

-The background color of the Sparkline area can be customized using the [`Background`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineContainerArea.html#Syncfusion_Blazor_Charts_SparklineContainerArea_Background) property in [`SparklineContainerArea`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineContainerArea.html).
+The background color of the Sparkline area can be changed using the [`Background`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineContainerArea.html#Syncfusion_Blazor_Charts_SparklineContainerArea_Background) property of [`SparklineContainerArea`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineContainerArea.html).
 By default, the Sparkline background color is **Transparent**.

 ```csharp
 @using Syncfusion.Blazor.Charts